Quinzhee: Construction

 Quinzhees are typically built in flat areas where snow is abundant, on days colder than −4 C. Builders break up layers of naturally fallen snow into powder and thoroughly mix bottom and top layers of snow to increase sintering, thus strengthening the eventual structure.
 Snow is typically piled 1.5 to 2 m high in a dome 3 to 4 m in diameter.
 It is then left for at least 2 hours to sinter, allowing both temperature and moisture in the snow to homogenize and the snow crystals to bond with each other.
 Packing can speed the bonding process and strengthen the structure.
 Small sticks, approximately 30 to 35 cm are pushed into the structure to act as thickness guides when the interior is hollowed out.
 According to Halfpenny and Ozane (1989), the wall at the base should be at least 30 cm wide and at the top about 20 cm thick, though wall-base thicknesses of more than 60 cm are possible.

 Excavation may be accomplished more quickly if large blocks of interior snow are carved and slid out through a large, temporary "excavation door."
-Strength increases when all interior wall and ceiling surfaces follow an arched curve, with no flat sections.
+Structural strength increases when all interior wall and ceiling surfaces follow an arched curve, with no flat sections.
 Once excavation is complete the excavation door can be permanently blocked using previously excavated blocks, and a smaller permanent door can be cut in the most desirable spot.
 Time and effort are required to hollow out the center of a quinzhee, though these can be reduced by piling snow around a hollow structure, such as a tarp-covered pile of packs or a makeshift tent or dome.